-The Friends’ Association Namwala Secondary School was developed through the partnership between the Abbey School in Einsiedeln and Namwala Secondary School.
+The Namwala Secondary School Zambia grew out of the partnership between the Einsiedeln Abbey School and the Namwala Secondary School.

 Plans and Goals

 Up to now, support for Namwala Secondary School has been mainly financial.
 Association and members would like to support the school also in the future with the maintenance and expansion of the existing infrastructure.

 In order to ensure that the donations are used responsibly and for the intended purpose, projects planned and submitted by the school management are examined in detail and offers of materials and services are jointly evaluated.
 The association settles invoices directly with the suppliers.